carloguerra99/cloud-boot-app/README.md

 # cloud-boot-app
-An example of a complete cloud-based webapp for data analys on Stremlit
+An example of a complete cloud-based webapp for data analys based on Stremlit